 A number of improvements to the Henry repeating rifle resulted in the introduction of the Model 1866 in the spring of 1867.
 A total of just over 170,000 rifles were produced before being discontinued in 1898.
 The Model ' 66 was available in rifle, carbine, and musket varieties.
 Like its predecessor the Henry, it was chambered for 44 rimfire cartridges.
 All PGW 1866 stocks are drilled for the cleaning rod.

-Our Winchester Model 1866 stocks are intended for only early original firearms, manufactured through 1898.
+Our Winchester Model 1866 stocks are intended ONLY for early original firearms, manufactured through 1898.
 They are not correct for recently manufactured reproduced or re-introduced models, Including Uberti.
+Despite rumors and claims to the contrary, these later models are not exact reproductions of early original Winchesters.